AccelerateNetworks/PagingServer/README.rst

   either as numeric id (number in square brackets on the left) or regexp (python style) to match against name in the list.

+  To avoid having any confusing non-JACK ports there, PortAudio can be compiled with only JACK as a backend.

   ``pjsua-conf-port`` option can be used to match one of the "conference ports" from ``paging --dump-pjsua-conf-ports`` command output in the same fashion, if there will ever be more than one (due to more complex pjsua configuration, for